DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_workflows.md

 #####A note on limitations

 A major downside of Markdown is that it exists in several variants, each with its own extensions of the basic Markdown syntax.
 In the context of this Toolkit, we recommend the widespread variant MultiMarkdown which includes syntax for footnotes, tables, citations, cross-references, image captions and document metadata.
-It is also fully supported by pandoc.
+It is also fully supported by Pandoc.

 Another downside is that Markdown allows some formatting to be marked in alternative ways (for example, \_underlines\_ or \*asterisks\* both produce italic text) which can introduce inconsistency in a collaboratively edited document.
-However. as mentioned earlier, Pandoc can be used for eliminating such inconsistencies by converting from Markdown to Markdown.
+However, as mentioned earlier, Pandoc can be used for eliminating such inconsistencies by converting from Markdown to Markdown.

 At the time of writing, in late 2014, a standardization effort of Markdown and its extensions is underway, under the name 'CommonMark'. [^commonmark-controversy]